r-lib/testthat/revdep/failures.md

 ### Devel

 ```
-* using log directory ‘/tmp/workdir/cbar/new/cbar.Rcheck’
+* using log directory ‘/tmp/workdir/CCAMLRGIS/new/CCAMLRGIS.Rcheck’
 * using R version 4.0.3 (2020-10-10)
 * using platform: x86_64-pc-linux-gnu (64-bit)
 * using session charset: UTF-8
 * using options ‘--no-manual --no-build-vignettes’
-* checking for file ‘cbar/DESCRIPTION’ ...
+* checking for file ‘CCAMLRGIS/DESCRIPTION’ ...
 OK
 * checking extension type ...
 Package
-* this is package ‘cbar’ version ‘0.1.3’
+* this is package ‘CCAMLRGIS’ version ‘3.0.6’
+* package encoding: UTF-8
 * checking package namespace information ...
 OK
+...
+* checking if there is a namespace ...
+OK
+* checking for executable files ...
+OK
+* checking for hidden files and directories ...
+OK
+* checking for portable file names ...
+OK
+* checking for sufficient/correct file permissions ...
+OK
-* checking package dependencies ...
+* checking whether package ‘CCAMLRGIS’ can be installed ...
 ERROR
-Packages required but not available: 'Boom', 'bsts'

-See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
-manual.
+Installation failed.
+See ‘/tmp/workdir/CCAMLRGIS/new/CCAMLRGIS.Rcheck/00install.out’ for details.
 * DONE
-Status: 1 ERROR
+Status: 1 ERROR, 1 NOTE